mzazon/awesome-cloud-projects/gcp/multi-language-customer-support-automation-ai-services/multi-language-customer-support-automation-ai-services.md

            # Step 4: Generate response based on sentiment
            if sentiment_score < -0.2:
-               response_text = f"I understand your frustration.
+               response_text = "I understand your frustration.
 Let me help you resolve this issue immediately." elif sentiment_score > 0.2:
-               response_text = f"Thank you for your positive feedback!
+               response_text = "Thank you for your positive feedback!
 How can I assist you further?"
            else:
-               response_text = f"I understand your concern.
+               response_text = "I understand your concern.
 Let me help you with that."

            # Step 5: Translate response back to customer language
-           if detected_language != 'en':
+           if detected_lang_code != 'en':
                response_translation = translate_client.translate(
                    response_text,
-                   target_language=detected_language,
+                   target_language=detected_lang_code,
                    source_language='en'
                )
                final_response = response_translation['translatedText']